What Is Positive Thinking?

 Third, positive thoughts or beliefs about control appear to be beneficial.
 For example, believing that we have control during stressful experiences seems to help us cope better (Taylor & Brown, 1994).

-Lastly, a general positive outlook toward life, oneself, and the future is considered so beneficial that it is often considered a part of wellbeing itself (Caprara & Steca, 2005).
+Lastly, a generally positive outlook toward life, oneself, and the future is considered so beneficial that it is often considered a part of wellbeing itself (Caprara & Steca, 2005).

 Examples of Positive Thinking